 The goal of this article is to help you get a better understanding of the options that are available for psychology majors.
-The job market today can be competitive and figuring out where your skills fit in can be a challenge.
-Adaptability is essential, since finding the job that is right for you might involve thinking outside of the box.
+Today’s job market can be competitive, and figuring out where your skills fit in can be challenging.
+Adaptability is essential since finding the job that is right for you might involve thinking outside of the box.

 Career Options with a Bachelor’s in Psychology

 While earning a graduate degree is required for many psychology jobs, the fact is that approximately 75% of students who earn a bachelor’s degree in psychology do not go to graduate school.
 According to one study, only around 25% of psychology undergraduates end up working in a field that is directly or closely related to their major.